funkhaus/factory-archive/README.md

 2. Code your component
 3. Create a new PR from your fork to the project branch, be sure to include a list of issues (Component Requests) your PR addresses in the PR description.

+TIP If you use git CLI, then [syncing your fork to the project branch](https://digitaldrummerj.me/git-syncing-fork-with-original-repo/) is a good idea.

 ### Storybook Development

 We use storybook to develop and show off the components that have been created.
 If you are not familiar with storybook, checkout [storybook](https://storybook.js.org/).